qovert/dev_workstation/README.md

 ## ToDo

 - [ ] Follow my own dang advice and don't pipe scripts to shell over the internet 😧
-- [ ] Finish setting up deb stuff.
+- [x] Finish setting up main deb stuff.
+- [ ] Add the Flatpak tasks
+- [ ] Deal with different package naming between fedora/deb (less of an issue than I thought...)
 - [ ] See if we can extend to Windows.
 Looks like chocolatey?
 - [ ] Add iterm2 and tilix configs to dotfiles
 - [ ] Oh-my-posh install